nathanbuckley/Fanos/README.md

-# PicoFanatron
+# FANOS

 :construction: WORK IN PROGRESS :construction:

-The PicoFanatron is a [raspberry PI Pico](https://www.raspberrypi.org/documentation/rp2040/getting-started/) powered, desk size, soldering fume Fan with some added extras.
+Fanos is a [raspberry PI Pico](https://www.raspberrypi.org/documentation/rp2040/getting-started/) powered, desk size, soldering fume Fan with some added extras.
 The original goal was to build a Solder fume fan powered via USB and build to take any abuse that comes with living on my desk.
 I'm clumsy.
 The build became...

 ## Specs